 Moody's Mega Math Challenge

-Members of the THS Mathematics Team compete annually in the Moody's Mega Math Challenge is a national mathematical modeling contest for high school students sponsored by The Moody's Foundation and organized by the Society for Industrial and Applied Mathematics (SIAM).
+Members of the THS Math Team compete annually in the Moody's Mega Math Challenge, a national mathematical modeling contest for high school students sponsored by The Moody's Foundation and organized by the Society for Industrial and Applied Mathematics (SIAM).
 The M3 Challenge spotlights applied mathematics as a powerful problem-solving tool, and as a viable and exciting profession.
 Scholarship prizes total $150,000.
 Students gain the experience of working in teams to tackle a real-world problem under time and resource constraints akin to those faced by industrial applied mathematicians.

 Pi Day Annual Competition